NASA EPSCoR MSE Graduate Research Fellowships

 - Advisor recommendation.

 - Proposals must have goals that are aligned with NASA‘s National Space Grant College and Fellowship Program objectives and the strategic missions of one or more of NASA‘s Mission Directorates:

 - Proposals that cannot be fully funded from other sources are given priority.

 - Proposals which include non-federal matching funds that can be documented are given priority.

 - Fellowship recipients are expected to keep our office informed of their progress with monthly updates.

-- A written FINAL REPORT is required and must be submitted in a timely manner following the completion of the fellowship period.
+- A short final report survey will be sent to you towards the end of your funding period.
+This information is required for reporting purposes and must be submitted in a timely manner following the completion of the grant.